kamna123/vaccine-availability/README.md

 # For testing,
 keep line 7: MIN_CAPACITY = 0
 otherwise it should be the minimum number of people for which you want to book slots.
-# it will play a song once slots are available